-SECTION 503.1.2.1 "ONE OR TWO-FAMILY DWELLING RESIDENTIAL

-DEVELOPMENTS" IS ADDED AS FOLLOWS:
+SECTION 503.1.2.1 "ONE OR TWO-FAMILY DWELLING RESIDENTIAL DEVELOPMENTS" IS ADDED AS FOLLOWS:

 Section 503.1.2.1 One or Two-Family Dwelling Residential Developments.
-All subdivisions of forty (40) or more lots shall have at least two (2) fire apparatus access roads unless otherwise approved by both the city engineer and the fire code official.
-If the local jurisdiction's Municipal Code conflicts with this standard, the local jurisdiction's Municipal Code shall prevail.
+All subdivisions of forty (40) or more lots shall have at least two (2) fire apparatus access roads unless otherwise approved by both the city/county engineer and the fire code official.